milkbottledude/woodlands-jb_tracker/README.md

 I converted the string values to float (using float()) for math calculations later on, and also only added the numbers up to 2dp (using string slicing - [:4]) for simplicity.

-Now that we have acquired all the coordinate values neatly into x and y lists, its time to classify them into their respective roads, which is what the code in the 2nd part of splittingroad_&_preprocessing.py is about.
+Now that we have acquired all the coordinate values neatly into x and y lists, its time to classify them into their respective roads on the causeway 🛣️, which is what the code in the 2nd part of splittingroad_&_preprocessing.py is about.

 #### Segmenting the centre coordinates